-You can reset all conditions to default values using the reset button shown below.
+You can reset all conditions to the default values using the ‘Reset’ button beside the ‘Add Condition’ button shown below.

-When you have applied your own record statuses you can edit values in either status.
-If using the default status ‘Resolved’ it will apply to a row when you have resolved its issue, and so cannot be edited once resolved.
+In an alert, when you have applied your own record statuses, you can edit values in either status.
+But if using the default status ‘Resolved’, it will apply to a row when you have resolved its issue, and so cannot be edited once resolved.

-You can also select which status is first displayed by default on the results page.
+You can also select which status is displayed by default on the results page.

-Once you save and run this rule, you will find that this status will be displayed first when you view your results.
+Once you save and run this rule, you will find that your chosen statuses will be displayed first by default when you view your results.

 When you select multiple status values, they will be applied when sending communications.
 So any communication rules that use the columns of these statuses will now also include the records of any added statuses.